-The Moderate and Severe Disabilities (MSD) is a concentration available within the Master of Education in Special Education degree at the University of Louisville, designed only for licensed teachers looking to become certified to teach Special Education in their state.
-The MSD concentration provides a strong foundation in general education content, special education theory and methods, and teaching experience.
+The Moderate and Severe Disabilities (MSD) concentration available within the Master of Education in Special Education degree at the University of Louisville is designed only for licensed teachers looking to become certified to teach Special Education in the state of Kentucky*.

-This concentration prepares teachers to work with students with intellectual disabilities that impede academic achievement and adaptive behavior skills (e.g., communication, social behavior, and daily living activities).
+Our curriculum prepares Kentucky teachers to work with students with intellectual disabilities that impede academic achievement and adaptive behavior skills (e.g., communication, social behavior, and daily living activities).

-Middle Grade and Secondary teachers address these skills in addition to preparing students to transition to vocations or to post-secondary education.
+- Middle Grade and Secondary teachers address these skills in addition to preparing students to transition to vocations or to post-secondary education.

 Candidates are able to gain experience in a variety of settings, including their own classroom (approved on an individual basis).